 These questions should help you zero in on your concept.
 Again, your chatbot concept does not have to be super-complicated or technical.
 It just needs to be a couple of sentences that anyone could understand.

 Chatbot concept example:

 "My chatbot helps me deal with incoming customer support queries.
-Its primary function is to ask my customers precise questions on their issue to direct them to the right customer support representative.
+Its primary function is to ask my customers questions on their issue and direct them to the right customer support representative.
 It will save my company time and money."

 The tone of voice of your chatbot is its personality.
 It is the way it is going to interact with humans.
 It is the way it is going to 'talk' and the type of words it is going to use.

-It is critical to define your chatbot's tone of voice early on [Tweet this] because it will be used throughout the build and lifetime of the chatbot.
+It is critical to define your chatbot's tone of voice early on because it will be used throughout the build and lifetime of the chatbot.